 To read more about Voiles en Voiles, check out our post Voiles en Voiles Is A Family Adventure

-Number Seven: Go Skating in the Old Port of Montreal
+Number Eight: Go Skating in the Old Port of Montreal

 The weather isn’t always cold during winter in Montreal and when you want an activity that will keep you moving, skating around the beautiful old port hits the spot.
 Don’t have skates?
 You can even rent your skates at the rink.
 They keep this rink in top shape and its location provides tons of after-skating activities.

-Number Eight: Learn a New Skill at Sports de Combats
+Number Nine: Learn a New Skill at Sports de Combats

 Sports de Combats is a recreational sports and entertainment facility offering massive NERF and archery battles, a Rage Cage, a knife and axe throwing range, and archery lessons.
 The archery lessons are available for beginners who have not had any formal archery training so it can be fun for the whole family and the Combat Archery uses bows and foam-tipped arrows in an arena of inflatable obstacles.
 It’s a healthy does of fitness and competition.
 While there are higher age restrictions for some of the more dangerous options like axe throwing and the Rage Cage, Sports de Combats offers a unique, active way to enjoy a family day.